genesys2/TLBCoat/README.md

 If it is not defined, the randomized TLB is used.
 Remember to re-build gem5 after changing this.
 ​

-# TLBCoat under load
+# TLBCoat Under Load

-​
+​We ran the benchmarks in the gem5 simulation environment with additional system load.
-The test setup is the same as in the paper.
-Instead of just running a benchmark in isolation, we spawned the blackscholes benchmark in an endless loop to generate load.
-Then, we started different benchmarks using the simsmall workload and measured the miss ratio, which is now affected by the TLB usage of the background application.
+Therefore, we use the same system configuration as in the paper.
+Instead of only running a single benchmark on the simulated system, we spawned the blackscholes benchmark in an endless loop to generate system load (we chose blackscholes because it is the first one alphabetically, it would be possible to chosse any other load).
+Then, we started different benchmarks using the simsmall workload and measured the overall TLB miss rate, which is now affected by the TLB usage of the background application.
+We choose the miss rate as a metric since it allows directly comparing the TLB performance.
+Using e.g. the cycle count, it would be harder to actually draw conclusions about the TLB performance since running two benchmarks on a single core obviously increases the runtime and the more or less random scheduling decisions can impact the results severely.
 ​
 | Benchmark   | SA TLB LRU  | TLBCoat RPLU |
 | ----------- | ----------- | ------------ |